 Great Group Reads

-Rosalind Reisner, GGR Coordinator, is a former librarian and the author of Read On...Life Stories: Reading Lists for Every Taste and Jewish American Literature: A Guide to Reading Interests.
-She speaks and writes about books and reading and maintains the blog A Reader's Place.
-She belongs to two reading groups and is a member of the WNBA-NYC Chapter.
+Rosalind Reisner, , GGR Chair / Coordinator, is a former librarian and the author of Read On...Life Stories: Reading Lists for Every Taste and Jewish American Literature: A Guide to Reading Interests.
+She speaks and writes about books and reading and maintains the blog A Reader’s Place.
+She belongs to two reading groups and is the Vice President of Programs for the WNBA-NYC Chapter.

 Bebe (Sarah) Brechner holds a master's degree in Library and Information Sciences and works as a senior product manager for ProQuest LLC, a global library information provider.
 She is the president of the WNBA-Nashville Chapter, Web site manager for the chapter, and co-chair of the WNBA National Web site committee.
 At ProQuest, she has developed, managed, and marketed literature, performing arts, and historical research databases for academic and public libraries.
 Her current focus is on resources for ethnic and gender studies, political science, and general reference.
 She participates in the WNBA-Nashville Chapter book discussion group and a local reading group.